-One question is whether arms must be carried in the open at all times or only during the conduct of actual hostilities.
-Since surprise attacks are not per se unlawful, it seems that ordinary ruses of war that involve camouflage or concealing of arms to hide preparation for battle would be permissible, while perfidious attacks carried out with weapons disguised as harmless equipment might not be allowed.
+It is unclear whether arms must be carried in the open at all times or only during the conduct of actual hostilities.
+Since surprise attacks are not per se unlawful, it seems that ordinary ruses of war that involve camouflage or the concealing of arms to hide preparation for battle would be permissible, while perfidious attacks carried out with weapons disguised as harmless equipment might not be allowed.